BikLab/BINF8750-Data-Viz/README.md

 * Color vision deficiency simulator - https://www.color-blindness.com/coblis-color-blindness-simulator/
 * Coloring for Colorblindness - https://davidmathlogic.com/colorblind/#%23D81B60-%231E88E5-%23FFC107-%23004D40
 * Who Can Use (tool that checks for common color vision deficiency and contrast issues) - https://www.whocanuse.com/
+* Procreate - (user friendly drawing app, you can also use it to create icons) - https://procreate.com/

+#### Other resources that may be useful:

+* On campus graphic design services available through the college of Vet Med - https://vet.uga.edu/erc/portfolio/design/